dpgraham4401/.dotfiles/README.md

 2. [gammastep-indicator](https://gitlab.com/chinstrap/gammastep)
 3. [nm-applet (Network Manager)](https://gitlab.gnome.org/GNOME/network-manager-applet)

-## Notes
-### Fedora specific
-1. qt5-qtwebengine-freeworld to play DRM (netflix etc.) on qutebrowser
-    * This is a finicky process, I usually just install chromium-freeworld.
-It may not work immeadiately.
-Not sure why.

 ### Arch specific
 1. chromium-widevine &rarr; will install dependencies to play DRM on arch